Walkthrough

 Consumer: Catalog Browser

 One of the consumer's first steps is to query the data catalog of another connector.
 To do this, the Catalog Browser page must be opened in the UI.
-Another Connector endpoint can then be entered so that its data offers are displayed according where the access-policy-check passed.
+Another Connector endpoint can then be entered so that its data offers are displayed according where the access-policy-check passed, but please keep in mind, that Catalog requests now require the participantId of the requested counterparty Connector in the UI to be appended.
 If a suitable data offer has been found, the detail page can be accessed by clicking on the title of the data offer.
 This page also offers the option of starting a contract negotiation by clicking on the corresponding button when having the detail page opened.

 Consumer: Contracts

 If a previous contract negotiation ends successfully, a contract is concluded.
-The current contracts can be viewed on the Contracts-page.
+The current contracts can be viewed on the Contracts page.
 In addition to static details about the contract, such as when it was concluded and how many data transfers have already been made, a data transfer can also be initiated by clicking on the existing contract and pressing the transfer button.
 When initiating the transfer, further information about the data sink must be specified and a decision must be made as to where the data should actually be transferred.
-The page is divided into consuming and providing contracts.
-In addition, there are different views to see only all active contracts, all terminated contracts or simply all contracts regardless of their status.
+The page can be divided into Consuming and Providing contracts as well as Active and Terminated.

 Contract Agreement